Free and Bound Triiodothyronine (Blood)

 What might affect my test results?

-Taking thyroid hormone medications or certain other specific medications can affect your test results.
+Taking thyroid hormone medicines or certain other specific medicines can affect your test results.
 Eating a diet high in iodine-rich foods, such as kelp, may also affect your test results.

 How do I get ready for this test?